claudia-cortese/REPLYPROJECT-775701/README.md

 - research resumes, that include meticulous descriptions of research projects and methodologies and comprehensive lists of publications and patents;
 - leadership resumes, that emphasize sections that include leadership roles, business metrics and keynote speeches.

-The goal is to utilize one or more models to identify the various types of images within the dataset.

 The steps we followed are:

-1) exploratory data analysis, to first inspect the dataset.
-Since our dataset is made of images, the features analyzed were widht, height, file size, contrast, brightness and noise level.
+1) Exploratory Data Analysis, to first inspect the dataset.
+Since our dataset is made of images, the features analyzed were widht, height, file size, contrast and brightness.
 This phase is pivotal for all the next steps of the project.
-2) preprocessing, to prepare the data for modelling.
+2) Preprocessing, to prepare the data for modelling.
 The actions taken were resizing, pixel normalization, conversion from images to numpy array, extraction of LBP features and splitting into train and test sets.
-It was followed by a principal component analysis (PCA) to reduce the dimensionality of the features, remove noise and redundancy.
+It was followed by a principal component analysis (PCA) to further reduce the dimensionality of the features.
-3) modelling, to classify the resumes into four classes.
-The chosen models are: **k-means**, **ANN**, **autoencoder** and **Variational Autoencoder (VAE)**.
+3) Modelling, to classify the resumes into four classes.
+The chosen models are: **k-means**, **ANN**, **Autoencoder** and **Variational Autoencoder (VAE)**.
 We performed extensive validation through cross-validation and analysis of learning curves to ensure the robustness and generalizability of the models.